 7.1 The Clerk (RFO) will ensure that all accounts certified for payment are endorsed with the correct expenditure code within the Council’s accountancy system – Scribe.

 7.2 The Clerk will provide a Budget Monitoring statement for circulation at each council meeting.
-The statement of accounts will be accompanied by commitment sheets for each budget head showing the true amount available (or overspent as the case may be).

 7.3 The Clerk (RFO) will provide to each council meeting reconciliation statements of the Parish Council’s accounts taken from the information contained in the cash book and the relevant bank statements.